btcven/locha/documentation/en/chapter_1.md

 Our secondary objectives are:

-- Theoretical researh for ad-hoc wireless networks and routing protocols.
+- Theoretical research for ad-hoc wireless networks and routing protocols.
 - Familiarization with simulation tools.
 - Determine parameters for data generation.
 - Implementation and execution of a testbed.